TedHusted/awake/awake.md/awake.md

 “Bueno, whatever you think best.
 We can catch up tomorrow.
 But if we can’t determine the author, then work with Adrian to roll it back.”

 After the call, Elena uses the Pulse messaging application to send Adrian a text, “Brent is looking into it now.”
-A few minutes later, Adrian responded with a thumbs up.
+A few minutes later, Adrian reacted with a thumbs up.

 ###